 - Spend your first session establishing the weight you’ll be lifting for each exercise that will mean you fatigue at the 14 rep point as well as the exercises you’ll be doing.

 - Split your weight training sessions into two session types such as A and B. Session A could be arms, legs and Abs; whilst Session B could be shoulders, back and chest.
 Every month or so mix up these sessions so that you are constantly keeping your body guessing and not falling into a rut.

 - Change the exercises you do for each muscle group every month or so, again to maximise the adaptation of the body and therefore the training effect.

-- Recover from your sessions with a protein recovery drink such as the SIS Rego rapid recovery and increase your protein intake slightly (10-20 extra grams per kg of body weight per day) to help the body improve its adaptation to weight training.
+- Recover from your sessions with a protein recovery food and drink such as the SIS Rego rapid recovery or Sis Rego Bars and increase your protein intake slightly (10-20 extra grams per kg of body weight per day) to help the body improve its adaptation to weight training.

 Again remember to enjoy yourself and think about the end goal of improving your speed; if you are struggling with any of these training methods then get in touch with a personal trainer or speak to the staff at your local gym for more detailed training plans.
 Alternatively, the friendly team at Alexandra Sports is always there for more advice and support at 023 9269 8285.

 Here is the next blog article in the marathon series: